zuti666/English/Harry Potter and the Sorcerer's Stone  CHAPTER SIXTEEN.md

 "He'll be all right," said Harry, trying to convince himself.
 "What do you reckon's next?"

-"We've had Sprout's, that was the Devil's Snare; Flitwick must've put charms on the keys; McGonagalltransfigured the chessmen to make them alive; that leaves Quirrell's spell, and Snape's."
+"We've had Sprout's, that was the Devil's Snare; Flitwick must've put charms on the keys; McGonagalltrans figured the chessmen to make them alive; that leaves Quirrell's spell, and Snape's."

 They had reached another door.